 If you’re interested in my research you can find more information here.

 - December 2012: We’ve overviewed the last 4+ years of aquatic research in the Marine Robotics Group as part of the Springer textbook ‘Marine Robot Autonomy‘ edited by Mae Seto.
-Obviously, it makes a great Christmas present for all of the family!

 - September 2012: Our man-portable paper picked up some press attention.
 Some articles are summarised here.